 |Bar Standards Board||Institution of Mechanical Engineers|

-Our Professional Regulatory lawyers have a well-earned reputation in the industry for acting quickly and decisively in cases of suspected misconduct.
-We provide support and advice to many different regulators and have a dedicated team specialising in Regulatory and Professional Conduct proceedings.
+The highly experienced team have a well-earned reputation in the industry for acting quickly and decisively in cases of suspected misconduct.

 Our highly skilled advocates have extensive experience of appearing on behalf of clients before Courts and Regulatory Tribunals.